ashish-koshy/rpi-k8-setup/ubuntu/README.md

 I have tried my best to test and validate these scripts multiple times.
 But you may still come across errors.
 If you do, try executing `k8s-install.sh` script a few more times till you get a working result.
 Keep `ChatGPT` or `Claude` at your disposal as debugging this will not be an easy feat.

-## Install a container network interface like Calico:
+## Install a container network interface like Calico :
 You can use a different CNI like `Flannel` or swap the version for `Calico` in the URL below with a more recent one if needed:

     kubectl apply -f https://raw.githubusercontent.com/projectcalico/calico/v3.29.3/manifests/calico.yaml
     kubectl get pods -n kube-system

-## For re-printing the join command
+## For re-printing the join command :
 Execute the output of the following command with `sudo` privilege within each of the worker nodes to let them join your cluster:

     sudo kubeadm token create --print-join-command